Pepperstone review: Australian forex and commodities broker

-If you're treading on a Pepperstone Razor account, then you can be assured that the prices you're seeing are sourced directly from the interbank market and absolutely zero markup is applied.
-This is why during peak times such as the London open, you can often see spreads on EUR/USD as low as 0.
+If you're trading on a Pepperstone Razor account, then you can be assured that the prices you're seeing are sourced directly from the interbank market and absolutely zero mark-up is applied.
+This is why during peak times, such as the London open, you can often see spreads on EUR/USD as low as 0.

 If you'd like to open a forex trading account with Pepperstone, you'll need to click one of the "Go to site" links on this page.
 This will take you to the Pepperstone website where you can fill out an online application.

 To apply, you will need to provide the following: